 Speed camera signs pilot in school zones and roadworks

 We are piloting a road safety program to deter motorists from speeding in school zones and roadworks across Queensland.
 The pilot will run until the end of April 2024 and use portable hi-tech speed cameras attached to powered road signs.
 We will use the cameras to assess if their presence impacts the speed motorists travel in school zones and through roadworks.
-The cameras will monitor and detect drivers exceeding the speed limit and fines and demerit points may apply to motorists detected speeding.

 Why school zones and at roadworks